goyoambrosio/RobotAtHome2/README.md

     # Name                    Version                   Build  Channel
     ...

+### Verifying in Windows

+Click Start, search, or select **Anaconda Prompt** from the menu.
+After opening Anaconda Prompt or the terminal and enter the command `python`.
+This command runs the Python shell.
+If Anaconda is installed and working, the version information it displays when it starts up will include `Anaconda` .
+To exit the Python shell, enter the command `quit()`.

+As in Linux you can also display a list of installed packages and their versions running `conda list`

 ### Making a virtual environment

 A virtual environment is a Python environment such that the Python interpreter, libraries and scripts installed into it are isolated from those installed in other virtual environments

 When a virtual environment is active, the installations tools install Python packages into the virtual environment without needing to be told to do so explicitly and without interfering in other virtual environments.

 That's the reason why it's recommended to work with a virtual environment specifically for Robot@Home2.
 To do that with conda

     $ conda create --name rh python=3.9

 > change `rh` to a name of your choice

-> Robot@Home2 runs with python 3.7 or higher
+> Robot@Home2 runs with python 3.6 or higher.
+Also, version 3.6 is recommended for
+> Windows

 once it has been created, it can already be activated